Countywide Transportation Plan and Action Plans

-Countywide Transportation Plan
+Countywide Transportation Plan (CTP)

-The Countywide Transportation Plan (CTP) provides the overall direction for achieving and maintaining a balanced and functional transportation system within Contra Costa County while strengthening links between land use decisions and transportation.
-It outlines the Contra Costa Transportation Authority’s (CCTA’s) vision for Contra Costa and establishes goals, strategies, projects, and actions for achieving that vision.
+The CTP provides overall direction for achieving a balanced and functional transportation system in Contra Costa County and coordinating land use decisions with transportation needs.
+It outlines the countywide vision for the future and provides goals, measurable objectives for performance monitoring, strategies, projects, and actions to achieve that vision.

 To review the adopted 2017 CTP, visit the 2017 CTP page.